Industry-specific CRM or General Use CRM: Which to Use in 2022?

-Customer relationship management (CRM) software generally provides businesses with a centralized location to input, store, and manage leads and customer interactions.
-Industry-specific CRMs offer more niche and specialized tools to help particular business types, including insurance, healthcare, real estate, and hospitality, and move customers and prospects through sales cycles more quickly.
+Customer relationship management (CRM) software provides businesses with a centralized location to input, store, and manage leads and customer interactions.
+Industry-specific CRMs offer more niche and specialized tools to help particular business types, including insurance, healthcare, and hospitality, move customers and prospects through sales cycles more quickly.
+Meanwhile, general-use CRMs provide more universal features applicable to most businesses.

-In this article, we examine the differences between general-purpose CRMs versus industry-specific CRMs, helping users determine if a niche CRM is suitable for them.
-We also discuss in detail the most popular types of industry-specific CRMs, as well as top providers for each.
+In this article, we compare general-purpose CRM systems with industry-specific CRM solutions, helping users determine if a niche CRM is suitable for them.
+We also explore the most popular types of industry-specific CRMs and the top providers for each.

-Have you tried using general-purpose CRMs and didn’t think that it was the right fit for your business or just didn’t have the specific features you need?
-If you work for industries like insurance, healthcare, real estate, hospitality, mortgage, call centers, and construction, read on as we provide overviews of the most popular industry-specific CRMs.
-We also included links to the guide articles, including our top choices for each industry.
+Finding industry-specific CRMs entails a lot of considerations, including the need for niche tools, level of expertise, and budget.
+If you work in industries like insurance, healthcare, real estate, hospitality, mortgage, call centers, and construction, read on as we provide overviews of the most popular industry-specific CRMs.
+We also include links to our guide articles, including our top choice for each industry.

 Accounting

-CRMs for accounting professionals are designed to help accountants, bookkeepers, and finance staff manage invoicing and billing in a centralized platform.
+CRMs for accounting professionals are designed to help accountants, bookkeepers, and financial services staff manage invoicing and billing in a centralized platform.
 Fundamental features include invoice creation, payment processing, tax computations, access to open balances, subscription management, payment reminders, and financial report generation.

-Zoho CRM is a robust CRM that provides features specifically helpful for accountants and bookkeepers.
+Zoho CRM is a robust platform with features specifically helpful for accountants and bookkeepers.
 It has tools that enable users to generate quotes, invoices, and purchase orders.
 It also allows users to create product inventories and manage subscriptions for repeat customers.

 Property Management